Age of Discovery: Westward and eastward exploration meet

-From 1525 to 1528, Portugal sent several expeditions around the Maluku Islands.
+From 1525 to 1528, Portugal sent several expeditions around the Spice Islands.
 Gomes de Sequeira and Diogo da Rocha were sent north by the governor of Ternate Jorge de Menezes, being the first Europeans to reach the Caroline Islands, which they named Islands of Gomes de Sequeira.
 In 1526, Jorge de Meneses docked on Biak and Waigeo islands, Papua New Guinea.
 Based on these explorations stands the theory of Portuguese discovery of Australia, one among several competing theories about the early discovery of Australia, supported by Australian historian Kenneth McIntyre, stating it was discovered by Cristóvão de Mendonça and Gomes de Sequeira.

 In 1527, Hernán Cortés fitted out a fleet to find new lands in the "South Sea" (Pacific Ocean), asking his cousin Álvaro de Saavedra Cerón to take charge.
 On 31 October 1527, Saavedra sailed from New Spain, crossing the Pacific and touring the north of New Guinea, then named Isla de Oro.
-In October 1528, one of the vessels reached the Maluku Islands.
+In October 1528, one of the vessels reached the Spice Islands.
 In his attempt to return to New Spain he was diverted by the northeast trade winds, which threw him back, so he tried sailing back down, to the south.
 He returned to New Guinea and sailed northeast, where he sighted the Marshall Islands and the Admiralty Islands, but again was surprised by the winds, which brought him a third time to the Moluccas.
 This westbound return route was hard to find but was eventually discovered by Andrés de Urdaneta in 1565.